swipswaps/objectiv-analytics/bach/docs/source/intro.rst

 Get started with Bach
 ---------------------
-Once your app is set up with the Objectiv tracker, follow the steps in the `readme <https://github.com/objectiv/objectiv-analytics/tree/main/analysis#setup-objectiv-for-data-analysis>`_ to work with the data in python using Objectiv.
+Once your app is set up with the Objectiv tracker and the collector is running, follow the steps in the `readme <https://github.com/objectiv/objectiv-analytics/tree/main/analysis#setup-objectiv-for-data-analysis>`_ to work with the data in python using Objectiv.